strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Create a base entity?
 * Add a question uuid?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?
+* Mailing list to notify when a new quiz is out ?
+* Rss ?

 @Nice to have